bakkerme/ai-news-processor/readme.md

 # AI News Processor

-AI News Processor is a tool designed to process posts from the `/r/localllama` subreddit, their comments and email you a summary.
+AI News Processor is a tool designed to process posts from the `/r/localllama` subreddit, their comments, filter out unworthy posts and email you a summary.
 You will need to provide an LLM accessible via an OpenAI-compatible API and SMTP details for an email service.

 The prompt was built and tested with Qwen2.5 7B Instruct Q8 and Qwen2.5 32B Instruct Q4.